mbierman/unifi-installer-for-Firewalla/README.md

 # Install UniFi Controller in Docker on Firewalla Gold Series Boxes

 <hr>
-<p>Note, although this installer also works on Firewalla Purple, I have seen people have trouble running large docker images on Purple so I caution that this may be too taxing for Puprle and very likely Purple SE.
+<p>Note, although this installer also works on Firewalla Purple, I have seen people have trouble running some docker images on Purple so I caution that this may be too taxing for Puprle and very likely Purple SE.
 To my knowledge, Firewalla hasn't made any official statement about this, just my recommendation.</p>
 <hr>

 This is a script for installing the UniFi docker container on all Firewalla Gold series boxes (Gold, Gold SE, Gold Plus, Gold Pro).
 It is based on the [Firewalla tutorial](https://help.firewalla.com/hc/en-us/articles/360053441074-Guide-How-to-run-UniFi-Controller-on-the-Firewalla-Gold-or-Purple) and has been tested on 1.974 and above.